-This week I’ll talk about the DIR model’s developmental ladder: The Functional Emotional Developmental Capacities (FEDCs) for Learning.
+This week I’ll talk about the Developmental, Individual differences, Relationship-based (DIR) model’s developmental ladder: The Functional Emotional Developmental Capacities (FEDCs) for Learning.
 There is a lot written about childhood development but only the DIR model describes it in terms of functional emotional developmental capacities.

 Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
-The final three stages, or capacities, are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.
+The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.

 The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier we start relating, communicating, and thinking, the better.

 In developmentally delayed children it is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
-This is why they are referred to as functional emotional developmental capacities rather than “stages” in the model.
+This is why we now refer to them as functional emotional developmental capacities rather than “stages” in the model.

 More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes always need to be addressed and “patched up”.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.